 - How should Wathen respond to Morgan Stanley?

-Case study questions answered in the second solution:
+Case study question answered in the second solution:

 - What is Pinkerton worth to CPP (Wathen’s sole proprietorship)?
 What should Tom’s bid be?

 Not the questions you were looking for?
-Submit your questions & get answers.
+Submit your own questions & get answers.

 This case solution includes an Excel file with calculations.

-You will receive access to two case study solutions!
-The second is not yet visible in the preview.
+You will receive access to three case study solutions!
+The second and third solutions are not yet visible in the preview.

 To: Mr. Tom Wathen, CEO of California Plant Protection (CPP) Re: Acquisition Bid of Pinkerton and Financing Options

-Our recommendation is to respond to Morgan Stanley with a $100 million offer sheet for Pinkerton and receive $75M debt funding and a $25M equity injection (for 45% stake of combined company) from the investment firm.
+Our recommendation is to respond to Morgan Stanley with a $100 million offer sheet for Pinkerton and receive $75M debt funding and a $25M equity injection (for a 45% stake of the combined company) from the investment firm.

-We first conducted a discounted cash flow valuation of Pinkerton as a standalone entity based on two scenarios: expected management improvements (Exhibit 1) and pessimistic operation assumptions (Exhibit 2), where the key differences are gross profit margin improvement (up to 10.25% in expected scenario and 9.50% in pessimistic scenario) and networking capital reduction (decrease to 6.20% vs. maintain status quo of 9.50%).
+We first conducted a discounted cash flow valuation of Pinkerton as a standalone entity based on two scenarios: expected management improvements (Exhibit 1) and pessimistic operation assumptions (Exhibit 2), where the key differences are gross profit margin improvement (up to 10.25% in the expected scenario and 9.50% in the pessimistic scenario) and networking capital reduction (decrease to 6.20% vs. maintain status quo of 9.50%).

-Then we added the present value of potential synergies with CPP, which is to be generated by CPP’s gross margin improvement, to the expected scenario.
+Then, we added the present value of potential synergies with CPP, which is to be generated by CPP’s gross margin improvement, to the expected scenario.
 Other assumptions include a cost of unlevered equity of 15%1 and perpetual cash flow growth of 5% for Pinkerton.
 The valuations can be summarized in the following table:

 CPP’s last bid of $85 million is well in the reasonable range for Pinkerton.
-Although a $100 million bid is slightly above the high end of the valuation, $97.6M, in the eyes of CPP, we still recommend proceeding because the financing terms are enticing in terms of tax shield.
+Although a $100 million bid is slightly above the high end of the valuation, $97.6M, in the eyes of CPP, we still recommend proceeding because the financing terms are enticing in terms of the tax shield.

-The second option of $100M debt would generate $34M PV in tax shield.
-However, taking such a high level doesn’t come without risk, specifically negative cash flow issues.
 We have to ensure the combined entity has enough cash flow to pay back debt services for the next seven years until a potential exit sale or debt reclassification.

 Exhibit 3 shows the pro forma cash flows post-merger with two debt financing options.
 Clearly, CPP-Pinkerton will run into trouble with a…